-In the middle of the Edo period (1600-1868), a priest called Takahashi Tadashige is said to have been very proud of a small wooden doll that he had carved from scraps of willow which were left over from boxes used in a festival at Kamigamo shrine in Kyoto.
-Then using remnants of fabric from his priest's clothing, he dressed the doll by inserting the ends of the fabric into the wooden torso.
+In the middle of the Edo era (1600-1868), a priest named Takahashi Tadashige is said to have fashioned a small wooden doll from scraps of willow left over from boxes used at a festival at Kamigamo Shrine in Kyoto.
+Using remnants of fabric from his robe, he dressed the doll by inserting the ends of the fabric into the wooden torso.

-At first, they were called Kamigamo dolls after the place where they were made.
-Later, however, they were called kimekomi dolls because of the way that the fabric was inserted into slits in the wood, and the name stuck.
-Subsequently, they were brought to Edo (Tokyo) where the craft became established.
+Originally named Kamigamo dolls after the place they were first made, they were later called kimekomi dolls because of the way the fabric was inserted into slits in the wood, and the name stuck.
+Subsequently, the craft was established in Edo (Tokyo), where they are still made today.

-Now these dolls are made in a mold using a mixture of paulownia wood saw dust and a wheat starch glue.
-When they are hard, grooves are chiseled into the torso and the raw ends of the fabric are jammed into them to dress the dolls.
-A number of highly appeal dolls are still made, including representations of well-known Kabuki characters, popular figures from town and country and most prominently, dolls for the seasonal Hina Masturi in March and warrior dolls for Children's Day in May.
+Edo kimekomi dolls are made in a mold, using a mixture of paulownia sawdust and a wheat-starch glue.
+After hardening, grooves are chiseled into the torso and the unfinished ends of the fabric are inserted to dress the dolls.
+A number of highly appealing dolls are produced today, including representations of well-known Kabuki characters and traditional figures as well as dolls for the Doll Festival (Hina Masturi) in March and Children's Day in May.

-Edo Kimekomi Ningyo dolls are made in a mold using a mixture of paulownia wood saw dust and a wheat starch glue.
-When they are hard, grooves are chiseled into the torso and the ends of the fabric are tucked delicately and carefully into the grooves to dress the dolls.
+Edo kimekomi dolls are made in a mold using a mixture of paulownia saw dust and wheat-starch glue.
+Once hardened, grooves are chiseled into the torso and the ends of the fabric are inserted to dress the dolls.

 How to make

-To create the face, which is said to decide the very quality of a doll, the most diligent and experienced hand is needed for making the head of the doll.
-First, the paulownia saw dust and wheat starch glue mixture is pressed in a mold and then dried to produce the base of the head.
-Next, after countless layers of painting, the eyes, nose and mouth are carved, and then painted again, and then the entire piece is polished to produce the soft luster of natural skin.
-Then the eyebrows and eyes are drawn with a fine brush, blush is brushed on the cheeks and lipstick painted on the lips.
-Finally, the hair is set on the doll and then combed and set to finish the head.
+Great skill and experience is needed to create the face, which is said to determine the quality of the doll.
+First, the paulownia sawdust and wheat-starch glue mixture is pressed in a mold and dried to produce the head.
+Then, multiple layers of paint are applied, after which the eyes, nose and mouth are carved and painted again.
+Next, the entire piece is polished to produce the soft luster of natural skin, before the eyes and eyebrows are drawn with a fine brush, blush is brushed on the cheeks and lipstick is painted on the lips.
+Finally, the hair is placed on the doll and then combed and set.